-One telltale sign of lead is when the paint cracks it makes a snakeskin like pattern.
+One telltale sign of leadership is when the paint cracks it makes a snakeskin-like pattern.
 Lead removal should be handled by a trained professional.
-We at Korth & Shannahan are certified lead removers and have special tools for this type of work.
+We at Korth & Shannahan have certified lead removers and have special tools for this type of work.
 Common activities like sanding can cause airborne particles of lead to infiltrate your house, potentially leading to serious illness.
 Sanding of lead paint requires a specialized Festool sander.

 Installing new carpeting?
 Repainting your walls?
 Buying new furniture?
 It’s likely that your upgrades will come complete with volatile organic compounds—or VOCs.
 As these chemicals break down, they release gas into the air that can cause headaches, sore throats, and more.
 Minimize the effects of off-gassing by ventilating a newly furnished room for at least a week after installation and always buying no- or low-VOC products when possible.
 We can recommend and use many paints which are environmentally friendly and very low VOC.